unreasonablyEffective42/microLisp/README.md

 -   All special forms `lambda, cond, let, lets` bodies are a single expression instead of allowing multiple expressions. i.e `(lambda (x) (print x) (+ x 1))` does not `print x` and then `return x +1`.
 It just ignores the second expression.
 Use `(do expr1 expr2 ... exprn)` to sequentially evaluate expressions, which will discard all their values except for the final expression.
 To keep and then use sequential values, chain functions or use `lets`
 - Full Scheme style `quote`,`quasi-quote`,`unquote`,`unquote-splicing`

+You need JDK v21+ to build this project

 To build, clone the repository
 `git clone https://github.com/unreasonablyeffective42/microlisp`
+and from the directory ./MicroLisp, enter(if on linux): `./BUILD` (or just `BUILD` if on windows).
+It will compile, build the resources, and create a shim script for command line execution as well as update your environment variables.
-and from the directory ./MicroLisp, enter: `./BUILD` Then you can run from a new terminal with `microlisp -ip` Optionally you can pass it a file to load as well `microlisp -flags file.mu`
+Then you can run from a new terminal with `microlisp -ip` Optionally you can pass it a file to load as well `microlisp -flags file.mu`

 To build it yourself, navigate to the MicroLisp directory then `javac -d ./out ./src/*.java` To run just `java -cp ./out/ MicroLisp` + flags + optional files to be loaded.